neo-project/docs/en-us/node/network-protocol.md

    |32*?|HashStart|uint256[]|hash of latest block that node requests|
    |32|HashStop|uint256|hash of last block that node requests|

    Make requests to a node for inv message which starts from HashStart to HashStop.
 The number of blocks which starts from HashStart to HashStop is up to 500.
-If you want to get block hash more than that you need to resend getblocks message.
+If you want to get more block hash than that, you need to resend getblocks message.

 1. inv